-This guide provides technical details for deploying Proxmox VE with Blockbridge iSCSI storage using the Blockbridge storage driver for Proxmox.
+This guide provides technical details for deploying Proxmox VE with Blockbridge iSCSI and NVME storage using the Blockbridge storage driver for Proxmox.

 Most readers will want to start with the Quickstart section.
 It’s an ordered list of configuration steps and is the fastest path to an installation.
 The rest of the document provides details on all aspects of using Proxmox with Blockbridge.